ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

    releases
 -  GCP Ubuntu Pro images and standard Ubuntu cloud images on all LTS releases
+-  Once https://wiki.ubuntu.com/UbuntuProForWSLUpdates is approved and
+   active we'll run the applicable subset of the integration test on that virtual substrate on all supported LTS releases.
+In addition we will run the related tests of the WSL team.
 -  LTS to LTS upgrade test of attached machine for all affected LTS
 -  LTS to LTS upgrade test of unattached machine for all affected LTS